zalando/nakadi/docs/_concepts/archive-authz.md

 ### List of tickets (to be created)

 - Add check for archiving applications when consumers connect (HiLA only as LoLA is being deprecated);
-- Add warning to response body when new event types are created and existing event types are updated.
+- Add warning to response headers when new event types are created and existing event types are updated.